Disney revenue gets lift from theme parks, TV networks

 Results for the quarter were also boosted by a surge in sales of toys and merchandise related to blockbuster animated film "Frozen".

-While the studio business failed to keep pace with last year's "Frozen"-fueled growth, "The Avengers: Age of Ultron" is expected to boost revenue in the current quarter.
+While the studio business failed to keep pace with last year's "Frozen"-fuelled growth, "The Avengers: Age of Ultron" is expected to boost revenue in the current quarter.

 The sequel opened last weekend with $191.2 million in ticket sales in the United States and Canada — the second-biggest opening of all time.